I often hear of, or run across people who espouse all sorts of ... well, quite frankly, incoherent, contradictory ideas and beliefs.

 Next, the child is allowed outside under adult supervision.
 Playpen just got a bit bigger.

 Next, we get all grown up, and the playpen becomes our work, our neighbourhood, our world.

 Scaling up, that's all (it's actually scaling out to include more cooperation and thus influence — see above re playplens, but we perceive it as up).

 Think of kids who think their parents are perfect and can do no wrong.
 They look up to them, yes, but not because they're perfect or 'omnipotent' just smarter, relative to their 'smallness'.

 And so it goes.

 We don't go up the hierarchy, as much as we go wider.
-We just get more "energy-stuff" to cooperate with us.
+We just get more "one-stuff" to cooperate with us.

 Think of an individual within a community.
-All made of the same energy-stuff.
-But the individual (citizen, employee) exerts influence by how much cooperation he/she gets with other 'energy-stuff'.
+All made of the same one-stuff.
+But the individual (citizen, employee) exerts influence by how much cooperation he/she gets with other 'one-stuff'.

 "Powerful beings" in our communities are called leaders, or movie-stars, or whatever, but they all share one thing: they get our cooperation (usually in the form of adulation, or awe or whatever we feel we're not).
-But since we're all made of the same energy-stuff, it's just us lending them the use of our energy-stuff. :)
+But since we're all made of the same one-stuff, it's just us lending them the use of our one-stuff. :)